 Both Sides agreed on existing potential in the development and dissemination of clean environmental technologies.

 The Czech Side expressed willingness to continue cooperation in the field of climate change through the projects of Green Climate Fund and its Climate Finance Readiness Programme.
-The Czech Side presented the offer of a Czech consortium consisting of institutions with a high level of expertise and extensive experience for a project FP068 “Scaling-up Multi-Hazard Early Warning System and the Use of Climate Information in Georgia”.

 Comments of the Czech Ministry of the Environment: